An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Experiments

+The experiments were carried out on seven publicly available datasets commonly used in process mining.
+Some relevant statistics from these logs are shown in Table~\ref{tab:dataset_properties}.
+These include the number of cases, the number of events, the number of different activities, as well as the average and maximum case lengths.
+The datasets were chosen as the foundation for this study, with each representing a distinct real-world process.
+The following provides a brief description of each event log:

-\textbf{Sepsis:} This real-world event log includes events of sepsis cases from a hospital, documented by the ERP (Enterprise Resource Planning) system.
-Each case in the log represents a patient's journey through the hospital. \footnote{https://doi.org/10.4121/uuid:915d2bfb-7e84-49ad-a286-dc35f063a460}
+\textbf{Sepsis}: This real-world event log includes events of sepsis cases from a hospital, documented by the ERP (Enterprise Resource Planning) system.
+Each case in the log represents a patient's journey through the hospital~\cite{https://doi.org/10.4121/uuid:915d2bfb-7e84-49ad-a286-dc35f063a460}.

+\textbf{Filtered Hospital logs}: Real-life event log from a Dutch academic hospital, originally published for the first Business Process Intelligence Contest (BPIC 2011)~\cite{vandongen2011hospital}.
+The original event log contains 624 different activities with a normalized entropy of 0.236.
+In this study, the log is filtered to include only activities that occurred more than 400 times.
+After filtering, the number of activities is reduced to 64, and the normalized entropy increases to 0.313, indicating high entropy and making it suitable for our work.

+\textbf{NASA}: The event log is obtained by instrumenting the NASA Crew Exploration Vehicle (CEV) class using the XPort tool.
+It records method-call level events describing a single run of an exhaustive unit test suite for the CEV example, which is documented in the JPF Statechart project.
+The life-cycle information corresponds to method calls (start) and returns (complete), thus capturing a method-call hierarchy~\cite{leemans2017nasa}.